studyportals/Vue-Config/README.md

 ## Purpose
 This library is a replacement for several common Vue npm packages.
-The library is loaded in on all pages on our portals, which means that any Vue microservice on our portals can rely on these packes being there.
-This way we avoid the duplication of every microservice loading in the same npm packages.
+The library is loaded in on all pages on our portals and pages of UniversityAdmin that contain one or more Vue microservices, which means that any Vue microservice on our portals and UniversityAdmin can rely on these packages being there.
+This way we avoid the duplication of every microservice loading in the same NPM packages.

 Currently the library includes: